lightfeed/extractor/README.md

 ```

 > [!NOTE]
 > The `extractMainHtml` option only applies to HTML format.
 It uses heuristics to identify and extract what appears to be the main content area (like article or main tags).
-It's recommended to keep this option off (false) when extracting details about a single item (like a product listing) as it might remove important contextual elements.
+It's recommended to keep this option off (false) when extracting details about a single item (like detail page for a product) as it might remove important contextual elements.

 ### Extracting Images from HTML